Augusta Wallace

-Dame Georgina Catriona Pamela Augusta Wallace (née Dunlop, 11 October 1929 – 12 April 2008), generally known as Augusta Wallace, was the first woman in New Zealand to be appointed as a judge to the District Court in 1976; she served for 18 years.
+Dame Georgina Catriona Pamela Augusta Wallace (née Dunlop; 11 October 1929 – 12 April 2008) was the first woman in New Zealand to be appointed as a judge to the District Court in 1976; she served for 18 years.

 Biography

 Georgina Catriona Pamela Augusta Dunlop was educated in Howick School, Epsom Girls' Grammar School, and Auckland University College where she graduated and was admitted to the bar in 1954.
 She practiced on her own account as a sole practitioner in Papatoetoe for 11 years.

 In September 1975 she became the first woman to become a judge when she was appointed to the District Court bench.
 She sat at the Auckland District Court for nearly fifteen years, transferred to the Otahuhu District Court for a short time, and finally was based at the Papakura District Court.

 Wallace had a long record of community service and extensive judicial experience.
 In 1990 Wallace was at the centre of a review into courtroom security after she was attacked by a 16-year-old with a machete while serving at the Otahuhu District Court and was seriously injured.

 In 1996 Wallace was appointed as a member of the Waitangi Tribunal by then Minister of Maori Affairs, John Luxton.